sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

     * `-s`: perform strand-specific read counting
         * Strandedness is determined by looking at the mRNA library preparation kit.
 It can also be determined _a posteriori_ with scripts such as [infer_experiment.py](https://rseqc.sourceforge.net/#infer-experiment-py) from the [RSeQC package](http://doi.org/10.1093/bioinformatics/bts356)
     * `-p`: count fragments instead of reads
-        * If you don't use this option with paired-end reads, `featureCounts` won't be able to assign the read-pairs to features
+        * If you don't use this parameter with paired-end reads, `featureCounts` won't be able to assign the read-pairs to features
     * `-B`: only count read pairs that have both ends aligned
     * `-C`: do not count read pairs that have their two ends mapping to different chromosomes or mapping on the same chromosome but on different strands
     * `--largestOverlap`: assign reads to the meta-feature/feature that has the largest number of overlapping bases